floris-xlx/aurora/README.md

 Aurora can be integrated with your existing infrastructure to automatically parse and transform documents.
 Detailed API documentation and SDK support are available for seamless integration.

+## Environment variables

+To run this project, you will need to add the following environment variables to your .env file

+`AURORA_SCRIPT_DIR` - Optional, if you are extending Aurora with custom implementations but don't want to alter the source code
+`POSTGRES_CONNECTION_STRING` - any postgres string will work

+## Run Aurora
 ```bash
 # Clone the repository
 git clone https://github.com/floris-xlx/aurora.git